 Keir Starmer, the Director of Public Prosecution has made a statement after deciding to pursue a case involving insulting tweets.
 Starmer said:

 On 30 July 2012 Daniel Thomas, a semi-professional footballer, posted a homophobic message on the social networking site, Twitter.
 This related to the Olympic divers Tom Daley and Peter Waterfield.
 This became available to his followers.
-Someone else
+Someone

-distributed it more widely and it made its way into some media outlets.
+else distributed it more widely and it made its way into some media outlets.
 Mr Thomas was arrested and interviewed.
 The matter was then referred to CPS Wales to consider whether Mr Thomas should be charged with a criminal offence.

 The Communications Act 2003 makes it an offence to send a communication using a public electronic communications network if that communication is grossly offensive.
-It is now established that posting comments via Twitter constitutes sending a message by
+It is now established that posting comments via Twitter constitutes sending a

-the message posted by Mr Thomas is so grossly offensive as to be criminal and, if so, whether a prosecution is required in the public interest.
+therefore whether the message posted by Mr Thomas is so grossly offensive as to be criminal and, if so, whether a prosecution is required in the public interest.

 There is no doubt that the message posted by Mr Thomas was offensive and would be regarded as such by reasonable members of society.
-But the question for the CPS is not whether it was offensive, but whether it was so grossly offensive that criminal
+But the question for the CPS is not whether it was offensive, but whether it was so grossly offensive that

-includes the right to say things or express opinions ...that offend, shock or disturb the state or any sector of the population.
+freedom of expression includes the right to say things or express opinions ...that offend, shock or disturb the state or any sector of the population.

 The context and circumstances in this case include the following facts and matters: